+"The pandemic forced us to create a new way of experiencing work that we weren't prepared for [and happened very quickly] in the shadow of a threat that can kill you [and you can't see it]," he said.
 "The threat sensing circuit in our brain that was designed to protect . . . the mechanism it uses is change," he added, noting "the threat was invisible and open-ended."
 Instead of the stress being "of a moment," he said, "it's been constant ... that wears out the circuit."
 As a result, Richard said, people have grown sensitive to little things, or "hyper-reactive to things."
 It's distorted people, he said.
 We're not using our intellectual horsepower" because it's being diverted to the threat circuit, he said.
-"We are diminished."
-89
+"We are diminished."88

-The article also reflects upon the diminution of time spent collaborating with fellow attorneys due to the explosion of remote work.90
+The article also reflects upon the diminution of time spent collaborating with fellow attorneys due to the explosion of remote work.